-[Shri B N. Datar.] in for meeting a former objection.
+SHRI B. N. DATAR: I shall explain the word 'sufficient' shortly if my hon. friend needs.
+The word has been put in for meeting a former objection.
 Under the present Act you will find that a man might not get a licence unless he has sufficient property.
 Now the word 'sufficient' was there and the property that the man had must be of such a character as to enable the society to call him an estate-holder.
-Now that we have removed.
-May I point out to my elderly friend that the word 'sufficient' meets with the requirements of the case he has in view.
+Now that have We removed.
+May I point out to mv elderly friend that the word 'sufficient' meets with the requirements of the case he has in view.
 It is quite likely as I pointed out in the other House, that a man may have some property.
 You cannot conceive of a man having no property altogether.
-He will be at least having his own wearing apparel worth a few annas even.
+He will be wearing at least having his own apparel worth a few annas even.
 So you cannot conceive of a case where a man will have no property whatsoever.
 There might be beggars, there might be others, pseudo beggars, where they would try to pass themselves off as having no property at all.
 If that is the case, then they would not require the arms at all.
-What Is most important is, not, having property but having sufficient property.
-Now we have made it clear that merely because a man has not sufficient property, sufficient according to the ideas of the licensing authorities, the licence shall not be refused to him.
+What is most important is, not having property but having sufficient property. made it clear that Now we have merely because a man has not sufficient property, sufficient according to the ideas of the licensing authorities, the licence shall not be refused to him.
 That is the reason why we have maintained the word 'sufficient'.
-It meets with the requirements that my. hon. friend has. in view.
-It does not derogate from the great advantage or benefit that U being extended to people in whose cases property considerations should not be taken into account.
-Formerly property overriding considerations were ah consideration.
-As I have put it, a man in order to be an estate-holder, must Rave sufficient property, not that he has some property.
-He must have sufficient property in the eyes of or according to the opinion of the licensing authority.
-That has been removed.
-Therefore I would point out to my hon. friend that the existence of the word 'sufficient' which is a legal expression and which is always used, will not come in the way of obtaining a licence by any person bona fide for his normal requirements.
+It meets with the requirements that my hon. friend has in view.
+It does not derogate from the great advantage or benefit that is being extended to people in whose cases property considerations should not be taken into account.
+Formerly property considerations were an overriding consideration.
+As I have put it, a man in order to be an estate-holder, must have sufficient property, not that he has some property.
+He must have sufficient property in the eyes of or according to the opinion of the licensing That has been removed. authority.
+Therefore I would point out to my , hon. friend that the existence of the word 'sufficient' which is а legal expression and which is always used, will not come in the way of obtaining a licence by any person bona fide for his normal requirements.
 Therefore that word need not be fought shy of my hon. friend.